SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/tips_and_examples.md

     1a1221788  sandbox      cattle         active  2018-03-12T21:25:22Z
     nersc$

-In the SpinUp lessons, you will be using the 'sandbox' environment.
-Later on, you will use the 'dev-cattle' environment.
 Specify the environment to be used using the RANCHER_ENVIRONMENT variable.
-I have two services running in the sandbox environment.
+In this example, I have two services running in the sandbox environment.

     nersc$ export RANCHER_ENVIRONMENT=sandbox